 Afterwards I was interviewed by the BBC World Service and was heard by Miriam Tegels in the Netherlands.
 I heard about this from a journalist from The Wall Street Journal who was based in Belgium.
 He travelled to the Netherlands to cover Miriam taking the Guinness World Record and wrote an article for The Wall Street Journal in 2005.

 In 2008 I was sponsored by the UK Handknitting Association to represent the UK at a competition in Minneapolis.
 Five knitters representing Canada, France, the Netherlands, the UK and the USA competed.
 The contest was regulated to ensure an even playing field.
-Knitters had to use 5mm knitting needles (either straight or circular - I used a straight pair made by a blacksmith).
+Knitters had to use 5mm knitting needles (either straight or circular - I used a straight pair of single pointed needles made by a blacksmith).
 We all used the same 100% wool.
-A knitting belt was not allowed (getting double pointed 5mm needles probably would be impossible anyway).
+A knitting belt was not allowed (getting double pointed 5mm needles probably would not have been easy).
 All contestants had to complete as many stitches (60 to a row) in three minutes - there were three timed sessions.
 I came first with 262 stitches; my nearest rival was Miriam who knitted 243.

 These achievements led to many invitations including appearing on two television programmes - Paul O'Grady Show and Weakest Link.
 I also feature in A-Z of Shetland.

 My main wish is to encourage knitters to adopt an efficient knitting method, and produce knitting of a high quality.
 After all, we all want to get the knitting finished and ready to wear/use/admire so we can move on to the next project.

 I have often been recorded, but usually from an angle which is not easy for people to see what's going on - there are some videos on YouTube and I put one short video on YouTube (below), showing how I knit.
 While doing this I realised how important the right thumb is in controlling tension.
 So that the camera could pick up what was going on I had to keep my right thumb out of the way.